 South Goa

-South Goa covers the southern half of the state of Goa in India.
-It is known for a more laid-back atmosphere compared to its counterpart North, which is famous for its vibrant nightlife.
+South Goa covers the southern half of the state of Goa, India.
+It is known for a more laid-back atmosphere than its counterpart North, which is famous for its vibrant nightlife.

 Regions